- 1. To remember those who perished and to be a witness, thus denying Hitler a “posthumous victory.”

 - 2. To pay tribute to the courage of those who survived the Holocaust – who rebuilt their lives despite the haunting memories of the past – to be the bearers of their memories, the witnesses for the witnesses.

 - 3. To recognize and learn from the altruistic actions of the “righteous among the nations”, who teach us to never be a bystander in the face of oppression.

 - 4. To honor the heroic veterans of WWII who fought to liberate Europe from the hands of Nazi tyranny.

 - 5. To never again allow for the unchecked rise of the menace of antisemitism.

-- 6. To never again allow any kind of racial discrimination directed by any individual or group against another to gain strength.
-Though Jews have been primarily the victims of racism, this goal also relates to racism expressed by Jews towards others, emphasizing that all human beings are created btselem elohim (in the image of G-d), and deserve equal dignity and respect.
+- 6. To never again allow any kind of discrimination directed by any individual or group against another to gain strength.
+Given the Jewish people’s historic experience of persecution, our tradition teaches that the Jewish people have a special responsibility to oppose intolerance (Love the stranger because you were once strangers – Deut 10:19), and to teach the world that all human beings are created btselem elohim (in the image of G-d – Gen. 1:27), and deserve equal dignity and respect.

 - 7. To inspire participants to commit to building a world free of oppression and intolerance, a world of freedom, democracy and justice, for all members of the human family.